IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

     ![Activate Storage Pool](/images/UserGuide4.png)
 10. FIX ME: 	Once the storage pool is enabled the NFS share should be available for mounting.
 Click on **View Connections** to see the share name and mount information.
 Mount the share on your source server and load the data.<br/>
     ![](/images/UserGuide8.png)
-11. FIX ME:	Monitor inbound load on Eth3 from GUI as data is transferred to the device.
+11. FIX ME:	Copy your data to the NFS share.
+Monitor inbound load on Eth3 from GUI as data is transferred to the device.
 Activity on Eth3 indicates that data migration is in progress.<br/>
     ![](/images/UserGuide9.png)
 12. FIX ME: When the load is complete, gracefully power down the system.
 Click on **Shutdown Appliance...**.
     ![Right Click on Storage Systems and select Shutdown Storage System...](/images/UserGuide5.jpg)